Cinimex/mq-java-exporter/README.md

 # mq-java-exporter

-Prometheus exporter for API and system metrics exposed by IBM MQ, written in Java.
+Prometheus exporter for IBM MQ, written in Java.
+Exposes API of IBM MQ and system metrics of it's host machine.

 ## Getting Started